Historic Sites of Manitoba: Matchettville School No. 1342 (Municipality of Norfolk-Treherne)

 One Hundred Years in the History of the Rural Schools of Manitoba: Their Formation, Reorganization and Dissolution (1871-1971) by Mary B. Perfect, MEd thesis, University of Manitoba, April 1978.

-We thank Pat Sparling, Craig Spencer, and Neil Christoffersen for providing additional information used here.
+We thank Pat Sparling, Craig Spencer, Neil Christoffersen, and Rose Kuzina for providing additional information used here.

 This page was prepared by Gordon Goldsborough.